What is the GCSE?

 The six sections include

-Reading - Dozens of demo videos and worksheets, including gap fills, 'true or false' tests and testimonials, designed to improve and perfect students' reading comprehension
+Reading - Demo videos, introduction and tips videos, and 60 quizzes designed to improve and perfect students' reading comprehension

-Writing - Translation worksheets, audio dictations and support guides to help writing in French become second nature for students
+Writing - Demo videos, introduction and tips videos, and 60 quizzes designed to help writing in French become second nature for students

-Speaking - 70 photocard and general conversation videos, categorised by theme and topic, to help students perfect their pronunciation.
+Speaking - Demo videos, introduction and tips videos, worksheets and 59 general conversation videos, categorised by theme and topic, to help students perfect their pronunciation.
 The content in this section will reinforce the material learned in the other sections, with a focus on speaking confidently and fluently

 Conjugations - Conjugation tables for 34 of the most common verbs, conjugated into 6 tenses and available in both written and audio form

-Find out more about the structure of the GCSE Preparation Course here.
+Find out more about the structure of the French GCSE Preparation Course here.

 Alexa's YouTube Channel